Finance Minister Lawrence Wong endorsed as leader of 4G team: PM Lee

 "The 4G team has worked closely together through the past two years of the pandemic, and had the opportunity to better understand each other’s strengths," he said.

-With the COVID-19 pandemic situation "stablised", Mr Lee said they are now able to relook the issue of sucession.
+With the COVID-19 pandemic situation "stabilised", Mr Lee said they are now able to relook the issue of succession.

 Mr Lee, the PAP secretary-general, had intended to step down when he reached 70 years old but said that he will stay on due to the COVID-19 pandemic.